Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Discussion

 \subsection{The Minimal Model: What Does It Capture, and What Does It Miss?}

-In this study, we focused on a high-level output of behavior --- translational and orientational trajectory dynamics --- and sought to build the simplest possible quantitative model that could capture the observed behavioral statistics.
-We found that a model with only three independent components --- (1) speed fluctuations that relax to a set point on a timescale of a few seconds, (2) orientation fluctuations with drift, and (3) stochastic switching between forward and reverse states of motion --- describes well, overall, the trajectory statistics of all tested nematode species across the ballistic-to-diffusive transition in the absence of stimulus (Figure \ref{Figure 4}).
+We focused on a high-level output of behavior --- translational and orientational trajectory dynamics --- and sought to build the simplest possible quantitative model that could capture the observed behavioral statistics.
+We found that a model with only three independent components --- (1) speed fluctuations that relax to a set point on a timescale of a few seconds, (2) orientation fluctuations with drift, and (3) stochastic switching between forward and reverse states of motion --- describes well, overall, the trajectory statistics of all tested nematode species across the ballistic-to-diffusive transition (Figure \ref{Figure 4}).

-Notably, we have not included explicit representations of some reorientation mechanisms that have been studied in the past.
-One such mechanism is the ``pirouette'', which has been described as a mechanism for abrupt reorientations in \textit{C. elegans}.
-Pirouettes were initially identified from biexponentially distributed ``runs'' separated by either changes in body wave direction or sharp turns \cite{Pierce-Shimomura1999}.
+Notably, we have not included explicit representations of some reorientation mechanisms that have been studied in the past, such as the deep turns (omega- and delta-turns) \cite{Croll1975,Broekmans2016}, or the combination of such turns with reversals (pirouettes) \cite{Pierce-Shimomura1999}.
 In our data, we find that the timing of the initiation and termination of reversals, which would both count as runs in the pirouette description, follow exponential distributions with similar time constants as previously reported for the pirouette run distribution.
-A second reorientation behavior not explicitly represented in our model is the ``omega'' turn, a sharp change in direction in which the worm's head touches its body \cite{Croll1975}.
-While omega turns might indeed be mechanistically distinct from gradual turns, their contribution to the trajectory statistics within our data set were likely modest, as we were able to adequately describe turning within our data set by a continuous diffusion-drift process (Figure \ref{Figure 3}C,D).
+While omega and delta turns must indeed be mechanistically distinct from gradual turns, we have chosen here not to explicitly model their occurrence since orientation changes in our trajectory data were adequately described by a continuous diffusion-drift process (Figures \ref{Figure 3}B, S6A).
 It is possible, however, that explicit representations of pirouettes and/or omega turns would be important in other experimental scenarios, e.g. those that include navigation in the presence of gradient stimuli.

+In our model, "roaming" and "dwelling" were not assigned discrete behavioral states (as was done \textit{e.g.} in \cite{Fujiwara2002,Gallagher2013,Flavell2013}), but instead emerged as a continuous pattern of variation among motility parameters describing the worm's random walk.
+However, robust extraction of motility parameters required pre-filtering of trajectory data that likely biased them towards more "roaming" phenotypes (see SI), which we believe account for the noted tendency of model simulations to overestimate $D_\text{eff}$ that was more pronounced for trajectories at the "dwelling" end of the spectrum (Figure 5C).